|Location:||All over Stockholm|

 The Hötorget station is on the oldest line, the green line, and is not actually a station with art.
-The station itself is built in the design of the 1950s and is well preserved, making it a monument and an artwork at the same time.
-The green tiles, the wooden escalators, Many of the 1950s stations were designed by Peter Celsing, the chief architect of the Stockholms Spårvägar (Stockholm Tramways), the Kulturhuset, Riksbanken and Filmhuset.
+The station itself is built in the style of the 1950s and is well preserved, making it a monument and an artwork at the same time.
+The light green tiles on the walls and the yellow tiles on the floor are a typical design of the 1950s, the wooden escalators are preserved in their original state.
+Many of the 1950s stations were designed by Peter Celsing, the chief architect of the Stockholms Spårvägar (Stockholm Tramways), the Kulturhuset, Riksbanken and Filmhuset.

-The last staion was opened in 1994, but while no complete station was designed since then, the existing stations are renovated regularly.
-Numerous rather dull stations were transforme into artworks, other stations were used for temporary art exhibitons.
+The last station was opened in 1994, but while no complete station was designed since then, the existing stations are renovated regularly.
+Numerous rather dull stations were transformed into artworks, other stations were used for temporary art exhibitions.